locuslab/qpth/README-IN.md

   not be exactly solving them.
 Oftentimes, using doubles instead of floats will help the solver better approximate the solution.
-+ See the ``Limitation of the method'' portion of our paper for some more notes.
++ See the "Limitation of the method" portion of our paper for some more notes.

 # Acknowledgments